bekk/bekk-christmas/post/opensource/wip-github-and-what-else.md

 ### Bitbucket

-[Bitbucket](https://bitbucket.org) has seen a lot of success over the last couple of years, just this year it announced [10 million Bitbucket Cloud users](https://bitbucket.org/blog/celebrating-10-million-bitbucket-cloud-registered-users).
+[Bitbucket](https://bitbucket.org) has seen a lot of success over the last couple of years and just this year it announced achieving an impressive [10 million Bitbucket Cloud users](https://bitbucket.org/blog/celebrating-10-million-bitbucket-cloud-registered-users).
 It started as a start-up back in 2008, and was aquired by Atlassian in 2010.

 In the beginning, it only offered support for [Mercurial](https://www.mercurial-scm.org/) projects, but rolled out Git support in 2011.
 Some of the really convenient features it boasts are its integrations with other Atlassian products.
 To support the whole product team and the development process, one can use Jira, Trello and Confluence together and have an impressing amount of features supporting the development.